Frankenstein (guitar)

-The Frankenstrat, also known as "Frankie" or officially "Frankenstein", is a guitar created by Eddie Van Halen.
-Its name is a portmanteau of Frankenstein, the fictional doctor who created a monster by combining body parts of the recently deceased, and the Stratocaster, a model of electric guitar made by Fender.
+Frankenstein, also known as "Frankie", is a guitar created by Eddie Van Halen.

-The Frankenstrat was Van Halen's attempt to combine the sound of a classic Gibson guitar with the physical attributes and tremolo bar functionality of a Fender Stratocaster.
+Frankenstein was Van Halen's attempt to combine the sound of a classic Gibson guitar with the physical attributes and tremolo bar functionality of a Fender Stratocaster.
 An early version of a superstrat, the guitar was made from a Northern Ash Stratocaster body, with pickup routing which Van Halen modified to fit a Gibson PAF humbucking pickup in the bridge position.
 The guitar has a maple neck and fretboard, chrome hardware and was painted with a white over black design.
 This gave the appearance of a white guitar with black stripes.
 Later, red was painted over the original black and white.
 This now gave the appearance of a red guitar but was, in fact, just a third color sprayed over the original design.
 It has a standard six-string setup and a Floyd Rose tremolo.

-In April 2019, the Metropolitan Museum of Art displayed the Frankenstrat as part of the "Play It Loud: Instruments of Rock and Roll" exhibit.
-A copy of the Frankenstrat is housed in the National Museum of American History, part of the Smithsonian Institution in Washington, D.C.
+In April 2019, the Metropolitan Museum of Art displayed Frankenstein as part of the "Play It Loud: Instruments of Rock and Roll" exhibit.
+A copy of Frankenstein is housed in the National Museum of American History, part of the Smithsonian Institution in Washington, D.C.

 Design

 Body

-Van Halen bought the Frankenstrat's northern ash body around January 1977 from Wayne Charvel, who primarily distributed Boogie Bodies necks and bodies and Schecter and Mighty Mite parts.
+Van Halen bought Frankenstein's northern ash body around January 1977 from Wayne Charvel, who primarily distributed Boogie Bodies necks and bodies and Schecter and Mighty Mite parts.

 Van Halen said in early interviews that the body was made by Boogie Bodies, but it does not appear to match the specific shape and minutiae of Boogie Bodies Strat replacements of the era, but is a direct match for a Schecter pattern Strat body, which Charvel distributed.
 The body might have been one of about 100 ash bodies that Charvel himself made under the tutelage of Dave Schecter.
-These bodies, stamped "Charvel Azusa", are known as 'Azusa' pattern bodies and match the Frankenstrat exactly.
+These bodies, stamped "Charvel Azusa", are known as 'Azusa' pattern bodies and match Frankenstein exactly.

 Van Halen bought the factory second body at a discount price of $50 due to a knot in the wood in the lower cutaway.